 Meditation and Mindfulness are Not a Competition

 The point of meditation is not to have the best time, but rather to sit, observe, and create space within your mind.
-Furthermore, try carry that space with you throughout your day.
+Furthermore, try to carry that space with you throughout your day.
 Over time, it will help prevent you from reacting too quickly and thoughtlessly to various obstacles.
 It will keep you from getting swept up in negative thought patterns and emotions.
 The ultimate reward for your mindfulness practice is the natural peace of mind that arises.

 Planned meditation may seem daunting and challenging, especially when you are trying to juggle raising a family and working.
 If you have a busy schedule, you might feel like it’s impossible to dedicate any time for yourself, but the great thing about meditation is that you only need to set aside a minute or two each day.
-Plus, no special equipment is needed to calm your mind and spirit.
+In addition, no special equipment is needed to calm your mind and spirit.

 With this quick one-minute meditation, you can clear your head and return to your busy day, no matter where you are.